 That depends on the scooter you purchase.
 Large scooters with powerful motors can tackle almost any hill.
 But it’s always important to take into account the size of the wheels, the weight of the user, and the kind of requirements you have: Do you need a good turning circle so you can take it on public transport?
 Do you live in a hilly area?
 Do you want to take it on a plane overseas or go on a cruise?
 How far do you want to travel on a charge?
 When we talk to you about your requirements we go through a checklist to make sure we show you the right scooters that fit your needs and that gives you the best chance of finding something that suits you.

-Yes they are.
-If you compare the accident rates of electric scooters with vehicles, or even pedestrians, scooters come out way on top in the safety stakes.
-See our Safety Page here for more information.
+The short answer is yes – mobility scooters have been designed and developed at the highest standards to make sure they’re incredibly safe to use.
+In fact, if you compare the accident rates of electric scooters with vehicles, or even pedestrians, scooters come out way on top in the safety stakes.

 This depends on the size of the batteries (measured in amp/hours), the weight of the user, and the steepness of the terrain.
 The bigger the batteries the further the range.
 However, a mid sized scooter with standard batteries (around 35 amp hours) will normally go around 25 kms between charges with a 75kg payload on gentle terrain.
 Larger batteries will give the scooter a range of up to 45 kms.
 Don’t be fooled by claims outside these figures.
 Mobility scooter batteries reach their peak performance after about 20 cycles of charge and discharge.
 Please consult the notes about battery performance in the Specifications page for more information.